Sounderya22/my_beginner_tutorials/README.md

-## ROS 2 Programming Assignment 2 - Services, Logging and Launch file
+## ROS 2 Programming Assignment 3 - tf2, unit testing, bag files

-This is the ROS package beginner_tutorials made for the ROS 2 Programming Assignment 1.
+This is the ROS package beginner_tutorials made for the ROS 2 Programming Assignment 3.

 ### Build instructions